openvcloud/0-templates/templates/account/README.md

 ## Schema

-- `openvcloud`: Name of the [openvcloud](../openvcloud) instance used to connect to the environment.  **required**
+- `openvcloud`: Name of the [openvcloud](../openvcloud) instance used to connect to the environment.  **Required**.
-- `description`: Arbitrary description of the account. **optional**
+- `description`: Arbitrary description of the account. **Optional**.
 - `maxMemoryCapacity`: The limit on the memory capacity that can be used by the account.
-Default to -1 (unlimited)
+Default to -1 (unlimited).
 - `maxCPUCapacity`: The limit on the CPUs that can be used by the account.
-Default: -1 (unlimited)
+Default: -1 (unlimited).
 - `maxNumPublicIP`: The limit on the number of public IPs that can be used by the account.
-Default to -1 (unlimited)
+Default to -1 (unlimited).
 - `maxDiskCapacity`: The limit on the disk capacity that can be used by the account.
-Default to -1 (unlimited)
+Default to -1 (unlimited).
 - `consumptionFrom`: determines the start date of the required period to fetch the account consumption info from.
 If left empty will be creation time of the account.
 - `consumptionTo`: determines the end date of the required period to fetch the account consumption info from.
 If left empty will be `consumptionfrom` + 1 hour.
 - `consumptionData`: consumption data will be saved here as series of bytes which represents a zip file.
-Example of writing the data:
 - `create`: defines whether account can be created or deleted.
 Default to `True`.
-- `users`: List of [vcd users](#vdc-user)  authorized on the account. **Filled in automatically, don't specify it in the blueprint**
+- `users`: List of [vcd users](#vdc-user)  authorized on the account. **Filled in automatically, don't specify it in the blueprint**.
-- `accountID`: The ID of the account. **Filled in automatically, don't specify it in the blueprint**
+- `accountID`: The ID of the account. **Filled in automatically, don't specify it in the blueprint**.

 ### Vdc User